How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Track Channel Efficiency Separately

 Allocate marketing spend by channel and track revenue by channel independently.
-Don't blend channels in your analysis.
+Do not blend channels in your analysis.

 FAQ